I engaged customers thanks to an IoT app

 The process

-I created a strategy and processes that can be reused for future projects and ongoing maintenance.
-I focused on a user-centred design (UCD) approach.
-I placed the user at the heart of design decisions.
-As there were no analytics initially, I prioritised research to gather essential data.
-I also established a collaborative process to minimise friction and roadblocks in later stages.
-Part of this process included educating the product team, as it was their first digital product.
+I developed a reusable strategy and process for future projects and maintenance.
+I applied a UCD approach to keep users at the core of decisions.
+With no initial analytics, I prioritised research to gather essential data.
+To reduce friction, I established a collaborative workflow.
+I also educated the product team, as this was their first digital product.

 the research